Table of contents

 Step 4: Detect influencers

-Like other largest social media networks, Facebook is home to its own influencers.
+Like other large social media networks, Facebook is home to its own influencers.

 Simply, you can see who drives the most engagement, starts discussions, and extends your reach.